AkkoS2/Yume/README.md

 Soon™ (I'm still planning it)

 ## Changelog
-- Modals.
+- Cleaner code on embeds.py.
 - Bad codding.
-- Roleplay commands.
-- UWU.
+- Text file containing all the used links.

 ## Have a suggestion?
 If you have any suggestions or ideas for new commands, you can tell them to me and I will analyze then carefully.
 Thanks for the attention!